jhsu802701/rails_from_scratch_rails5/10-02-user_index.md

 end
 ```
 * Enter the command "alias test1='rails test test/integration/users_index_test.rb'".
 * Enter the command "test1".
+All 4 tests fail because the method users_path is undefined.
+Yes, it's the same issue causing the controller tests to fail.

 ### Routing
 * In the config/routes.rb file, replace the line beginning with "resources :users" with the following: